 A few weeks ago, the Go.USA.gov URL shortener introduced several new features to improve the user experience.
 Go.USA.gov now offers users faster speeds and downloadable metric information about their links.
 The service, which launched in 2009, gives government agencies the ability to provide trustworthy shortened links to their audience.
 Just a few weeks ago, we finished completely re-engineering the back-end of the site to fix the slow speeds.
 Additionally, the back-end improvements have allowed us to re-enable the CSV export function that was taken offline back in 2010.

-USA.gov and GobiernoUSA.gov have been engaging with the public on social media long before Mayor Cory Booker underscored the need at this year’s SXSW.
+USAGov and USAGov en Español (formerly known as GobiernoUSA.gov) have been engaging with the public on social media long before Mayor Cory Booker underscored the need at this year’s South by Southwest (SXSW).
 In January 2010, we began to respond to questions and comments on our Facebook and Twitter accounts.
 We never advertised the service, but people naturally had questions for the government and we answered — to the tune of more than 300 questions in 2010.
-Not long after we started answering questions, it became clear that our two-person pilot program wasn’t robust enough to keep up with demand, so we instituted a more formal, but flexible system.

 Kids and adults use Web search tools differently.
 Kids fail more often, because they often don’t have enough knowledge or experience to search using the right keywords, or understand search results.
 If you’re designing websites for kids, remember that they use search tools differently than adults.
 Kids prefer surfing over searching.
 If kids can’t easily find what they want, they will likely: Miss important content Become frustrated Leave your website and not come back Help Kids Search Successfully If you’re thinking about putting a customized search engine just for kids on your site, you should understand how kids use search engines.